Beware the Dubious Web Hosting Company

-Like it namesake suggests, a web hosting company literally hosts your website on the company’s servers.
+Like its namesake suggests, a web hosting company literally hosts your website on the company’s servers.
 This includes information such as videos, photographs, apps and even information about your company if it is registered to your domain ownership.
 When chosen correctly, you should be able to maintain the cost of keeping your website online at a bare minimum.
-If done wrongly, your website may not only lose traffic but could also cost you maddening sums of money simply because the bandwidth was over exceeded.
+If done wrong, your website may not only lose traffic but could also cost you maddening sums of money simply because the bandwidth was over exceeded.
 As freelancer writers trying to build up their portfolio, this is a huge challenge.

 Most website owners struggle with finding a decent web hosting provider simply because there are so many different hosting companies available on the Internet, each with different packaged plans and unique hosting features.
 Of course, this also means that everyone’s definition would also vary depending on their own website’s need.
 One thing all website owners can agree upon though is that their chosen web hosting company should be trusted enough to provide services as promised.